sheng09/PHYS3070-6070-Lastest/Basics/README.md

 to make it simple.
 We have set up a remote server (`compute2`) at RSES for you.

 You will log in to the `compute2` via two methods: 1) terminal method and 2) Jupyter-lab method.
 Both are necessary for this lab.
-You will use the former to run `SAC` GUI.
+The former is necessary for running SAC.
 The latter will be more handy for using Python3.

-## 1.1 Via terminal
+## 1.1 Terminal method
 You need to download and install a few things.
 Choose your system and follow steps below.

 - Windows